alamgirjuab/atg-world/README.md

 •	Custom Email, Password Login System is activated</br>
 •	Deployed to firebase hosting</br>

+### `Using Technology for serverside`
+•	Nodejs </br>
+•	Expressjs v5</br>
+•	MongoDb Cloud</br>
+•	Heroku</br>
+•	Backend codes are deployed another github repository</br>

 ## NOTE:
-I have implemented login system using both google and email, password system, but forget password api is developing yet.
+I have implemented login system using both google and email, password system, but forget password api and mobile responsibility is developing yet.
 I hope it will fullfill according to your requirements.
 Thanks.